 Further, the Board of Directors at its meeting held on March 13, 2024, approved the Record Date for Split/Sub-division of Equity Shares as April 1, 2024.
 Consequent to this, the authorized share capital comprises 400 Million equity shares having a face value of ₹ 5 each aggregating to ₹ 2,000 Million, and the paid-up capital comprises 154.05 Million equity shares having a face value of ₹ 5 each aggregating to ₹ 770.25 Million.
 The impact of this has been considered in the financial statement.

-a) Reconciliation of the shares outstanding at the beginning and at the end of the year b) Terms / rights attached to equity shares
+a) Reconciliation of the shares outstanding at the beginning and at the end of the year

 The reconciliation of the number of shares outstanding and the amount of share capital is set out below: